Chr1sC0de/pymethods/sphinx/pointwise_glyph.rst

       file_name                     = 'stl_to_foam.glf'
    )

-The above code will generate a pointwise glyph which automates the construction of an OpenFoam mesh.
-Running the glyph will automatically call pointwise, creating the pointwise polymesh in the folder specified by the user
+The above code will generate a pointwise glyph which automates the construction of an OpenFoam mesh in pointwise.
+Running the glyph will automatically call pointwise, creating the pointwise polymesh in the folder specified by the user before closing.